marda-alliance/FAIRtrain/README.md

 ## Work Plan

-1. Organize core team and converge on [idea for initial set of modules and lessons](./module-idea.md).
+1. Organize core team and converge on an [idea for initial set of modules and lessons](./module-idea.md).

 2. Launch formal working group, collect existing content, and author new content for modules and lessons.